MICHIGAN CITY, IN

 In 2003 grade crossing were removed at several locations along the former C&NW Skokie Subdivision and paved over, including Dempster St.

-Sketches of west and east Dempster St. station profiles (c) copyright J.J.
-Sedelmaier Productions Inc. ("sedelmaier at aol.com"-the word "at" is used in place of @ to reduce spam) and used with permission.
+Sketches of west and east Dempster St. station profiles shown below (c) copyright J.J.
+Sedelmaier Productions Inc.

-Gerber built four stations between 1920 and 1925 with the same Prairie School design-Dempster Street (see above) in Skokie, IL, Mundelein, IL, Ravnia St.-Highland Park, IL, and Kenosha, WI.
+Gerber built four stations between 1920 and 1926 with similar Prairie School design-Dempster Street (see above) in Skokie, IL, Mundelein, IL, Ravnia St.-Highland Park, IL, and Kenosha, WI.
 Mundelein and Kenosha stations were sisters of each other, while the Dempster Street station was twice the size of its look-alike siblings.
-Kenosha is an old manufacturing city just over the Illinois border in Wisconsin.
-The Mundelein and Ravinia Street stations of the North Shore Line are gone but the Kenosha one survives today (2003) as a planned community center, replacing a restaurant formerly in the building.
+The Mundelein and Ravinia Street stations of the North Shore Line are gone but the Kenosha one survives today as a community center, replacing a the Spaghetti Station restaurant formerly in the building.
+Just the south and western sides of the Kenosha station survive intact as additions to the other sides in later years mask its identity.

 WILMETTE, IL-LINDEN AVENUE.
 Before & After.

 One of Gerber's earliest buildings was this terminal building for the Northwestern Elevated Railroad (CRT/CTA predecessor) which ran electric rapid transit "L" trains from Chicago through Evanston and into Wilmette.
 Gerber was an employee of the Northwestern Elevated at the time he build this station in 1913 (expanded in 1921).
 It is a great example of the Bungaloid Style from that period with its heavily bracketed eaves-and Gerber's globe lamps.
-At the time of this photograph in 1997, a fence was placed around the building to prepare it for renovation into a branch bank.
+At the time of the first photograph in 1997, a fence was placed around the building to prepare it for renovation into a branch bank.
+The second photograph shows the Wilmette station on November 19, 2017 after renovation and empty.

 EVANSTON, IL-SOUTH BLVD.